 Is your doctor a perv?
-In NJ, even ones who commit sex crimes can get licenses back
+In NJ, ones who commit sex crimes are still working

 Leonard Joachim was accused of sexually abusing two women in his office.